 Now picture having an entire sales team delivering your message and selling your products to thousands of people.

 The good news is you CAN deliver sales pitches at scale by using email marketing.
-If you build an email sales funnel.
+If you use a full funnel marketing strategy and build an awesome sales funnel.

 That is what this article is all about.
 You will discover exactly how to do that here.

 With the ability to reach customers through other channels, many people are focusing their efforts on other areas like social media, SEO or banner ads ..